-Facilities at the beach include a café, toilets, crazy golf, and a number of beach huts which can be hired.
+Facilities at the beach include a café, toilets, and a number of beach huts which can be hired.
 There is a wider selection of shops, pubs and restaurants in the town centre.
 The railway between Dawlish and Teignmouth emerges from a tunnel underneath the spectacular red cliff and passes the beach along an embankment.

 Type of beach